 TERRORISM RISK : LOW

-Cozumel located far from the usual terrorist appearances.
+Cozumel is located far from where usually there are terrorists attacks.
 But, terrorism is widespread in Mexico, so you should be on alert even in this place.

 SCAMS RISK : MEDIUM

 The main scams are related to the refueling of rented cars with low-quality cheap gasoline or the sale of "free tours".
 Be vigilant and purchase the necessary things only in the verified and safe places of the island.

 As in all Mexico, on Cozumel, it is recommended for women traveler don't stay alone at night on streets and beaches, and do not wear provocative clothes.

 So...
 How Safe Is Cozumel Really?

 Cozumel has low crime rates that should reduce any fears you have of travel there.